Avaiga/taipy-doc/docs/knowledge_base/demos/production_planning.md

 - **Capacity Constraints**: Modify capacity values for different products (finished and raw).
 - **Objectives Weights**: Emphasize minimizing a specific cost (stock or backordering).
 - **Initial Parameters**: Modify other parameters like Initial Stock and Unit Cost.
-By “Playing” with these parameters, you can create several scenarios.
+By "Playing" with these parameters, you can create several scenarios.

 ## Page 3: Compare Scenarios
-To Compare two scenarios, select them then click on the “compare scenario” button.
+To Compare two scenarios, select them then click on the "compare scenario" button.
 You can select different comparison metrics  such as costs, purchases, and production levels, etc.